Hypnotherapy Frequently Asked Questions

 Hypnosis is not a truth serum.
 You retain full control over what you say.
 Subjects in Hypnosis reveal no secrets in the Hypnotic State that they would not reveal (because they want to) in the waking state.

 Your conscious, critical, and subconscious mind will reject anything that isn’t aligned with what you really want.
-It is my job as the therapist to make sure I understand exactly what you want help with, and find the best way to suggest those changes.
+It is the responsibility of the therapist to make sure they understand exactly what the client wants help with, and find the best way to suggest those changes.

 How Do You Determine How Many Sessions A Person Needs To Help Them With What They Want To Change?

-Unfortunately because of stage hypnosis, people have a misconception that hypnosis is a “magic pill” and can change any behavior instantly.
+Many people are only familiar with stage hypnosis and have the misconception that hypnosis is a “magic pill” and can change any behavior instantly.
 While stage hypnosis is fun and entertaining, it is very different from hypnotherapy.
 The stage hypnotist is selecting the most highly suggestible people for demonstration combined with the fact that they are not changing the health or long-term behavior of their hypnosis subjects.

 When it comes to behavior change and habits or ways of thinking therapy might be three to six sessions or more depending on the behavior.
 Some examples would be, confidence building, stress and anxiety, relationship issues, nail biting, smoking, public speaking, certain fears and phobias, and negative thinking.

-In most cases it’s beneficial to have more than one session regardless of what type of issue we are working on because the first session is opening the window to changing your subconscious, subsequent sessions create the momentum to manifest the biggest change.
+In most cases it’s beneficial to have more than one session regardless of what type of issue is being addressed.
+The first session is opening the window to changing your subconscious, subsequent sessions create the momentum to create lasting change.

-When people are working on body issues such as illnesses, chronic illnesses, diseases or syndromes it is my recommendation that they be open to as many as 20 sessions or more.
-Research has proven hypnotherapy to be a very effective treatment for these issues however the protocol is quite rigid, meaning one must be willing to spend the time, effort and finances required to obtain the full benefit of this type of therapy.
-For example if you suffer with IBS, or Leaky Gut, or many of the digestive immune system syndromes, a few hypnosis sessions is not likely going to help.
+Research has proven hypnotherapy to be a very effective treatment for chronic issues however the protocol is quite rigid, meaning one must be willing to spend the time, effort and finances required to obtain the full benefit of this type of therapy.
+For example if you suffer with IBS, or Leaky Gut, or many of the digestive immune system syndromes, it may take numerous and consistent therapy sessions to attain the desired results..

 Treatment using hypnosis requires a serious weekly commitment similar to physical therapy or cognitive behavioral therapy.
 Hypnosis is generally a faster working therapy than other therapies and different in that one wouldn’t go to a counselor for a physical illness or syndrome.